4rlenrey/lie_detector/README.md

   <p><strong>Usage</strong></p>
 </div>

-Me and 2 of my uni colleagues made this project for AI in medicine subject.
+Me and 2 of my uni colleagues made this project for AI in medicine subject because we thought the given topics were too easy.

 This project combines hardware and software to create a system that can detect lies by analyzing physiological signals.
 Here's a quick overview of what this project entails and how everything fits together.